Stability analysis of a branching diffusion solver for semilinear heat equations: Introduction

 We proceed by dominating the original branching process using a binary branching process, whose integrability is studied separately.
 For this, we control the generating function of the corresponding multiplicative weighted progeny by showing that it satisfies a contact Hamilton--Jacobi (HJ) equation.
 Although this equation cannot be solved explicitly, we show that its solution satisfies a simpler Hamilton--Jacobi equation admitting a closed-form solution, from which we derive explicit bounds.

-In Theorems~\ref{thm-1} and \ref{main-visc} we respectively obtain probabilistic representations for the classical and viscosity solutions of the PDE~\eqref{nl-heat} under integrability conditions on random functionals.
-Those integrability properties are shown to hold in Propositions~\ref{integ-final-1} and \ref{integ-final-2} under factorial and exponential growth assumptions on the terminal condition $\phi$, written in terms of the existence time $T$ of solutions and on the derivatives
+In Theorems~\ref{thm-1} and \ref{main-visc} we respectively obtain probabilistic representations for the classical, mild and viscosity solutions of the PDE~\eqref{nl-heat} under integrability conditions on random functionals.
+Those integrability properties are shown to hold in Propositions~\ref{integ-final-1}-\ref{integ-final-2} under factorial and exponential growth assumptions on the terminal condition $\phi$, written in terms of the existence time $T$ of solutions and on the derivatives

-The proof of those results relies on stochastic dominance results and the control of the multiplicative weighted progeny of random binary trees derived Sections~\ref{s5} and \ref{s6} via the solution of a related Hamilton--Jacobi equation in Section~\ref{s7}.
+The proof of those results relies on the control of the multiplicative weighted progeny of random binary trees and on stochastic dominance results derived Sections~\ref{s7} and \ref{s5} via the solution of a related Hamilton--Jacobi equation in Section~\ref{s7}.
+Our results also generalize the construction of \cite{huangprivault1} which has been applied to the Monte Carlo generation of ODE solutions in \cite{huangprivault2}.

+We proceed as follows.
+After introducing the notation of relevant branching diffusion mechanism in Subsections~\ref{sec-construction} and \ref{s-3}, Subsection~\ref{s4} presents our main results Theorem~\ref{thm-1} and \ref{main-visc} on the probabilistic representation of the solutions of semilinear PDEs.
+Sections~\ref{s9} and \ref{s9-2} are devoted to fully nonlinear examples with explicit solutions and numerical comparisons.